bnb-chain/greenfield-whitepaper/part3.md

    block that contains the challenge, data challenge information, and the challenge result.

-5. The validators should collect data challenge votes, aggregates the signatures, assembles data challenge attestation, and submits the vote when there are more than 2/3 validators that have reached an agreement, called "attestment".
+5. The validators keep collecting the data challenge votes.

+6. Once there are more than 2/3 validators that have reached an agreement, called "attestment".
+Each validator can aggregate the signatures, assemble data challenge attestation, and submit an attestation transaction.
 In order to solve the concern that validators may just follow the others' results and not perform the check themselves, a "commit-and-reveal" logic will be introduced.

-6. Any validator can submit the attestation with its own vote and enough others' votes on-chain through a transaction and this data challenge attestation transaction will be executed and update the related states.
+7. The data challenge attestation transaction will be executed and update the related states.
 The first validator who submits the attestation can get a submission reward, while the later submission will be rejected.
 The more votes the submitter aggregates, the more reward